-This arch support function is the key function of the peroneus lateralis longus.
+This arch support function is the critical function of the peroneus lateralis longus.

-But, thanks to its role of pressing the inner forefoot, it is an indispensable auxiliary of the sural triceps.
+But, thanks to its role in pressing the inner forefoot, it is an indispensable auxiliary of the sural triceps.

-The calf muscle is a strong rear part of the extensor foot and the outside of the forefoot, however it only has very limited work on the inside of the forefoot.
+The calf muscle is a solid rear part of the extensor foot and the outside of the forefoot; however, it only has minimal work on the inside of the forefoot.

 Peroneus brevis action

-The lateral peroneus brevis twists the foot outward, that is, it raises its outer edge and brings the sole to look outward.
+The lateral peroneus brevis twists the foot outward; it raises its outer edge and brings the sole to look outward.

-He does not act as an expander, nor as a flexor, he produces a movement in the tibiotarsalis only when the foot has previously been placed in forced flexion or extension, then returns it to the middle position.
+He does not act as an expander, nor as a flexor; he produces a movement in the tibiotarsal only when the foot has previously been placed in forced flexion or extension, then returns it to the middle position.

 The twisting motion takes place at all three twist joints.